By Jonathan Sherbino (@sherbino)

-if you are a subscriber to the ICENet blog, you are likely familiar with many of the virtual resources available for health professions educators.
+If you are a subscriber to the ICE blog, you are likely familiar with many of the virtual resources available for health professions educators.

 One of the greatest challenges that I find confronting our community is the endless duplication (without wider recognition) of education innovations.
 (See previous rants!)